 At the end of the Ridge Hike, a viewpoint overlooks the river leading from the glacier, with a distant view of the glacier itself.
 Unfortunately the glacier face is hidden behind rocky outcrops but perhaps I’ll see that tomorrow when I do the Narsarsuaq Glacier Hike.

 Still, it is a nice view of the sheet of ice with some spectacular-looking mountains in the background.

-So a nice gentle hike today – ready for the full hike to the face of the Narsarsuaq Glacier tomorrow 😊
+So some nice, gentle hiking today – ready for the full hike to the Narsarsuaq Glacier tomorrow 😊

 Time: ~2.5 hours